daanish-mehra/AlphaLab/README.md

 A framework for developing and testing alpha trading strategies.

+> **Note**: This project has been refactored for clarity and readability, with improved code structure and documentation.

 ## Description

 AlphaLab provides a simple and extensible framework for creating, testing, and evaluating alpha trading strategies.
 It offers: